tranxuanhaiminh/ChatSystem/README.md

 - Create the .jar files with the command : mvn package

-- Compile and create the .jar files with the command : make build or mvn compile package
+- Compile and create the .jar files with the command : make install or mvn compile package

-- Run the program with the command : java -cp target/ChatSystem-jar-with-dependencies.jar chatsystem.ChatSystem
+- Clean the repository with the command : make clean

-To run the program, you can also double click on the file ./chatsystem/target/ChatSystem-jar-with-dependencies.jar.
+- Run the program with the command : make launch or java -jar target/ChatSystem-jar-with-dependencies.jar or java -cp target/ChatSystem-jar-with-dependencies chatsystem.ChatSystem